UniHD-CEG/galen/README.md

   - comment out the if statement in line 455 (`if len(kernel.data.shape) == 4:`)
   - fix indention for line 456 to 467

-# Prune pretrained models
+# Prune Pretrained Models

+## Method 1 (preferred)

-Additional models can be defined at `tools/util/model_provider.py`.
-Provide a checkpoint file and reference it using the `--ckpt_load_path` argument in the scripts (see `./scripts/search_p_custom.sh`).
+Define additional models at `tools/util/model_provider.py`.
+Provide a checkpoint file and reference it using the `--ckpt_load_path` argument when using scripts (see `scripts/search_p_custom_checkpoint.sh`).

-In order to prohibit pruning the output layer of the network, specify the frozen layers using the `frozen_layers` algorithm configuration in the scripts (see `./scripts/search_p_custom.sh`)
+The checkpoint is typically saved using `torch.save(model.state_dict(), PATH)` and contains only the network weights.

+## Method 2

+Provide a pretrained model and reference it using the `--model` argument when using scripts (see `scripts/search_p_custom_model.sh`).
+The model is typically saved using `torch.save(model, PATH)` and contains the whole model.

+## Retrain

+Do not forget to retrain your model after pruning using the `scripts/retrain.sh` script.
+Specify the model using the `--model` argument, the checkpoint using the `--ckpt_load_path` argument and the pruning policy generated during the pruning search using the `--policy` argument.

+## Reward function

+Multiple reward functions can be specified using e.g the `reward=r6` argument for the R6 reward.
+For more details, take a look at the definitions at `runtime/agent/reward.py` and the script at `scripts/search_p.sh`.

+Specify the `reward_target_cost_ratio=<n>` as a target for model-complexity.
+A value of 0.25 means, that the algorithm should reduce the model-complexity to 25% of the original model-complexity.

+For the reward functions, the beta value can be defined using e.g. the`r6_beta=<n>` argument in case of the R6 reward.
+A beta value of -5 puts more emphasis on complexity reduction, a value of -1 puts more emphasis on accuracy.

 ## Dataset

 Currently only cifar10 and imagenet are supported as datasets.
-More datasets can be added at `./runtime/data/data_provider.py`
+More datasets can be added at `runtime/data/data_provider.py`.